davidsntg/dawlysd.github.com/_posts/2022-10-18-expose-onpremise-applications-with-application-gateway.md

 ---

 Load balancing on-premise applications from Azure with Application Gateway is possible.
-The intent of this article is to explain how to achieve that, but also detail how to **share these on-premise applications to a partner using Azure, all privately**.
+The intent of this article is to explain how to achieve that, but also detail how to **share these on-premise applications to a partner using Azure Application Gateway + Private Link (*preview*), all privately**.

 # Load Balance on-premise applications from Azure